Max-Moro/lg-intellij/lg-cfg/intellij.ctx.md

 ---
 {% if tag:review %}
-# Измененный исходный код LG IntelliJ Platform Plugin в текущей ветке
+# Modified Source Code of LG IntelliJ Platform Plugin in Current Branch
 {% else %}
-# Исходный код LG IntelliJ Platform Plugin
+# Source Code of LG IntelliJ Platform Plugin
 {% endif %}

 ${src}
 {% if task AND scope:local %}
 ---

-# Описание текущей задачи
+# Description of Current Task

 ${task}{% endif %}
 {% if scope:local AND tag:agent %}